 How to Avoid Being Stuck with the Wrong Hearing Aid

 Most hearing-aid purchases go off without a hitch.
 But some don’t.
-It’s not easy to get it right because each patient’s hearing loss is unique and every patient has different expectations.
+It’s not easy to get things right because each patient’s hearing loss is unique, and every patient has different expectations.
 Even two patients who have the same hearing loss on paper may have very different rehabilitative needs.

-Some dispensers offer trial periods more generous than 30 days.
-It is not unusual for a dispenser to allow 60 days or more for wearers who have special needs or who have bought particularly complicated hearing aids.
-If you feel you might need extra time to decide about an aid, ask the dispenser if an extension is possible and get the dispenser’s promise in writing.
+Some specialists offer trial periods more generous than 30 days.
+Some allow 60 days or more for wearers who have special needs or who have bought particularly complicated hearing aids.
+If you feel you might need extra time to decide, ask the dispenser if an extension is possible and get the dispenser’s promise in writing.
 But keep in mind you’ll likely face a time limit: The FDA considers hearing aids “used” 90 days after they’re sold, and few sellers will take them back at that point.

 To back up newly purchased aids, most manufacturers provide warranties of one or two years.
-In most instances, you can buy an extended warranty, as well.
+In most instances, you can buy an extended warranty too.

-You can also buy hearing-aid insurance to cover an aid for damage or loss, either as an add-on to a manufacturer’s warranty or as a separate policy.
-A hearing-aid dispenser should be able to provide information about insurance; also check with your homeowners insurance carrier, as you may be able to purchase a personal articles floater for hearing aids as part of your policy.
+You can also buy hearing-aid insurance to cover damage or loss, either as a manufacturer’s warranty add-on or as a separate policy.
+A hearing-aid dispenser should have insurance information; also check with your homeowners insurance carrier—you may be able to add a personal articles floater for hearing aids to your policy.
 Before buying any insurance, compare its premiums to the price of the aid.
-Usually, these types of insurance policies aren’t worth their premiums.
+Usually, it’s not a good value.

 With luck and effort, you won’t need to buy new hearing aids that often—the average lifespan of new models is five years.
 By keeping yours clean and maintained, it will likely last longer.